UNIVERSITY – the how to’s, the do’s and the don’ts (Part 1)

 - Is university for you?

 Society today drills it into us that we should finish school and go straight into university.
 Realistically, this notion is outdated and not true at all for some people.
-The fact is, people have different strengths, and different strengths lend themselves to different paths.
+People have different strengths, and different strengths lend themselves to different paths.
 Some people’s chosen areas of interest benefit far more from more practical, hands on experience, for example, in which case three or four years of university is sometimes not the most useful path.
-At the end of the day, whatever your area of interest is, there will be a university course to suit it, but what you must consider is, are the fees involved and the time spent worth it- could you progress further in said area of interest by going down a different path?
-This is something you need to think through carefully and speak to your advisors at school about, and research too – the internet is your new best friend when it comes to looking into university or other post-sixth form/college options.
+It’s important to figure out if you could progress further in your area of interest by going down a different path and saving a lot to time and money.
+This is something you need to think through carefully and speak to your advisers at school about, and research too – the internet is your new best friend when it comes to looking into university or other post-sixth form/college options.

 I know so many people who felt their three years at university, and the thousands of pounds worth of debt, was relatively pointless.
 They are doing amazingly well, and their degree did not get them there; hard work and gaining experiencing after university did.
-Do not let yourself become brainwashed into thinking that going to university somehow alters your worth, because the fact of the matter is, it is simply down to what will aid you better to cultivate your skills.
+Do not let yourself become brainwashed into thinking that going to university somehow alters your worth: all it’s down to is what will aid you better to cultivate your skills.
 For me, my strongest areas have always been the humanities, essay related subjects.
 History, English Literature, Politics, were and still are the subjects I was best at, and for these areas university was very much the most appropriate path to go down.
 Apprenticeships, however, are sometimes far more useful for some people, and through them some companies then in turn facilitate and fund you doing fast tracked university degrees after a year or twos worth of work experience.
-(I have had friends who have gone into banking through this route, for example.)
 Drama schools too, like the Royal Academy of Dramatic Art, are incredibly prestigious and competitive, but the place to aim for if you excel in these areas.

-Effectively, you need to consider at the start of your application process (of which your institution will guide you along when the time comes in Year 12) what will suit you most.
+Effectively, you need to consider at the start of your application process what will suit you most.

 - Gap year?

 If you have decided that university is the path for you, there is then the option of whether to go straight into university, or to take a gap year first.
 There are various reasons as to why a gap year can benefit some: it allows you to take a step back from education for a while, assess your options after receiving your exam results, take time to travel, and to earn money before you leave for university.
-I considered a gap year but personally decided against one, largely because I was excited to get to university as quickly as possible, wanted to do it the same time as most of my friends, and as I have an early birthday in the academic year, did not want to be two years older than everyone else when I arrived.
-I desperately want to travel, but there is still the option to travel post-university, which a lot of people do instead.
-As I did not take a gap year, I spoke to one of my best friends, Becky, who did take a gap year and I asked her for a list of Pro’s and Con’s.
+I considered a gap year but personally decided against one, largely because I wanted to get to uni ASAP, wanted to do it the same time as most of my friends, and as I have an early birthday in the academic year, didn’t (at the time) like the idea of being two years older than everyone else when I arrived.
+(Having actually been to university, I can now look back and safely say no one cares about how old you are lol).
+As I didn’t take a gap year, I spoke to a friend who did and asked her for a list of Pro’s and Con’s.

-Gaining new experiences – Becky volunteered with Cancer Research alongside her normal job, and learnt mandarin at a language school, giving her skills and experiences that most other people at university obviously would not have had!
-She also travelled, making her more cultured and in general able to have different and more culturally diverse conversations when she got to university.
+Gaining new experiences – Becky volunteered with Cancer Research alongside her normal job, and learnt mandarin at a language school, giving her skills and experiences that a lot of people at uni might not have.
+She also traveled and became generally more well-rounded.

 Money – She saved a lot from working for a year, meaning by the time she got to university she was financially in a potentially stronger situation than a lot of people entering university.
-There are a huge amount of expenses that people do not really think about, but get hit with when preparing to go and when settling in – having a year’s worth of savings under your belt can be a lifesaver.
+There are a huge amount of expenses that people don’t really think about, but get hit with when preparing to go and when settling in – having a year’s worth of savings under your belt can be a massive positive.

 Loneliness – This was something that actually worried me a lot: Becky said at times it was easy to feel lonely when most of your friends are off experiencing university life.
-She quickly combatted this, however, by filling her time with meaningful things and opportunities.
+Obviously there would be ways to combat this but it’s important to think about.

 Taking a gap year or not taking a gap year is not the be all and end all, but it is worth giving it some thought and discussion with those who have taken them if you are struggling to decide.